UCR-ECCI-MM/Computabilidad/TP1/Avance2/README.md

-# CI-0124-TP1
+# CI-0124-TP1 Avance 2

 ## Build Instructions

 Assuming that you use Linux or UNIX-like operating system:
-1. Open a terminal on `TP1/Avance1` directory
+1. Open a terminal on `TP1/Avance2` directory
 1. Create a virtual environment
 	```bash
 	$ python3 -m venv venv